 NotePasswords in the Subsonic database are stored in hex format, but not encrypted.

-Click on the Media folders link.
-Here you will need to point Subsonic to where you wish to store your music.
-If you decide to store your music files in
+Click on the Media folders link and point Subsonic to where you will store your music.
+If you used the default directory (

 This guide is published under a CC BY-ND 4.0 license.